Gate lattices and the stabilized automorphism group: Setting the scene

 Throughout this paper (unless otherwise mentioned), $G$ denotes a countably infinite residually finite discrete group, not necessarily finitely-generated.
 We think of this as an ``ambient'' group, and often omit it in statements (unless we need to specify further properties of it).

-We order finite subsets of a set $G$ by inclusion, and something holds for \emph{arbitrarily large} subsets of $G$ if for any finite set $F \Subset G$ it holds for some $S \supset F$.
-If $G$ is finitely-generated, we say a sequence of translated finite-index subgroups $H_ig_i$ gets \emph{arbitrarily sparse} if the distance between elements $hg_i, h'g_i$ is uniformly arbitrarily sparse in $h \in H_i$ in some right-invariant word metric; equivalently, the word norm of the minimal non-identity element in $H_i$ grows without bound.
+We order finite subsets of a set $G$ by inclusion, and something holds for \emph{arbitrarily large} subsets of $G$ if for any finite set $F \Subset G$ it holds for some finite $S \supset F$.
+If $G$ is finitely-generated, we say a sequence of translated finite-index subgroups $H_ig_i$ gets \emph{arbitrarily sparse} if the distance between elements $hg_i, h'g_i$ is uniformly arbitrarily large for distinct $h, h' \in H_i$, with respect to some right-invariant word metric; equivalently, the word norm of the minimal non-identity element in $H_i$ grows without bound.

 On subsets of a group $G$ we use the \emph{Fell topology}, namely the Cantor topology $\{0,1\}^G$ after identifying sets with their characteristic functions.
 For the subspace of subgroups this is also known as the \emph{Chabauty topology}.
-On a general group, we say $H_ig_i$ becomes arbitrarily sparse if $(H_i)_i$ tends to the trivial group.
+For a countable discrete group $G$, a net $H_i$ tends to the trivial group if for every finite subset $F$ of $G \setminus \{e_G\}$, eventually $e_G \in H_i$ and $H_i \cap F = \emptyset$.
+On a general group, $H_ig_i$ becomes arbitrarily sparse if $(H_i)_i$ tends to the trivial group in this topology.

 We will frequently and without explicit mention use the following basic group theory fact, which works for any group $G$; for $K$ one can simply take the kernel of the translation action on left cosets of $H$.